Seafood Fried Rice

 • Heat up a large wok with 3 tablespoons of extra virgin olive oil, swirl to coat, than add prawns and pan fry the prawns for two minutes on each side on medium heat or until prawns are cooked through.
 Remove and set aside in a bowl.
 Clean wok with kitchen paper towel.

 • Heat up another 5 tablespoons of extra virgin olive oil and stir-fry the garlic on low heat until lightly golden.
-Add the pipis and calamari and stir-fry for two minutes on medium to high heat or until they are almost cooked through.
+Add the pipis and calamari and stir-fry for 2 minutes on medium to high heat or until they are lightly golden brown.
 Then add the peas, carrots, corns and baby beans, plus the pale or medium dry sherry and stir-fry for another 2 minutes.

 • Turn the heat to low, add the steamed basmati rice in step 1, the omelettes and gluten free soy sauce and salt into the wok, break the omelettes into smaller pieces, stir frequently, toss and combine well until the rice is heated through on medium to high heat.